Chart Color Schemes

 Crows Nest - Rosalie has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 21 projects that could affect the region.
-Notable ones include Cressbrook Dam Safety Improvement, Highfields North Estate Stages 8-10, Toowoomba Second Range Crossing (TSRC), and Kilalah Park Estate.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects likely to impact the area.
+Notable projects include Cressbrook Dam Safety Improvement, Highfields North Estate Stages 8-10, Kilalah Park Estate, and Akora Highfields.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.